 - Take a tour of the Salim Ali Bird Sanctuary

-- Go on a day visit to a non-touristy beach suitable for swimming, or if you feel like staying closer to home, there is a children's swimming pool within walking distance.
+- Go on a day visit to a non-touristy beach suitable for swimming, or there's a children's swimming pool within walking distance.

 - Take a rickshaw into historic Fort Cochin, with its antique shops and spice market.
 You can watch a Kathakali dancing display and check out the picturesque fishing boats and Chinese nets

-- Examine the spiritual side of Kerala: there are numerous temples to explore nearby, as well as a 350-year-old Nalukettu house in an ancient architectural style with a snake god in its kavu (sacred grove)
+- There are numerous temples to explore nearby, as well as a 350-year-old Nalukettu house in an ancient architectural style with a snake god in its kavu (sacred grove)

-- Sit by the water and read a book then meander through the nearby gardens (coconuts, areca nuts, mango, medicinal plants, pepper and pineapples are all grown near Gramam)
+- Meander through the nearby gardens (coconuts, areca nuts, mango, medicinal plants, pepper and pineapples are all grown near Gramam)

 - Ask Jos to organise Ayurvedic treatments or a yoga class, or hone your culinary skills during Lyma's Keralan cooking lessons